 Learn the best cheap food to buy and make when you’re broke.
-This really is the cheapest food you can buy at the grocery store, which will make your budget meal planning a cinch!
+These really are the cheapest foods to buy at the grocery store, which will make your budget meal planning a cinch!

 Ever wondered what you should eat when you’re broke?
 Like when your week has SUCH a tight budget that you literally need to know the cheapest food you can buy?

 Well, here it is!
 This is a list of the best cheap food to buy when you’re broke.
 These staple foods will help you stock your pantry on any budget.

 Use these ideas to create your very own ‘broke grocery list,’ or use the one at the bottom of the post.
 Learn how you can eat well, even if you feel like you have no money!